-- You will have to make these evaluations in real time.
-The eternal question for people managing Google PPC accounts: how do we measure and compare performance without complex formulas that have to be customized for every scenario?
+- The eternal question for people managing Google PPC accounts: how do we measure and compare performance without complex formulas that have to be customized for every scenario?
 How do you go about defining “performance” in a universal way that is practical to apply yet reliable and valuable?

 - You will have to be able to evaluate hundreds of such decisions each week about which markets, ad templates. landing page variations, keyword sets, etc?
 You're trying out a lot of alternatives (hundreds of city markets is a good example).
 And you will have to be able to determine which ones are working and which ones are not.
 Quickly and scientifically.

 The goal is to have one consistent measure of performance – in real profit terms.
 The idea behind the ASI is to create a simple calculation that can be applied to virtually any PPC performance “entity” for any time period.
 An index of profitability that will help to handle those tough choices (bullets above) and lead us to maximun profitability.
 Of course, that begs the question: how do we want to calculate an ASI?
 After experimentation with many (far more complex) formulae, we developed one such overall measure that we highly recommend:

 - Take the profit margin you make off a conversion.

 - Multiply it times the number of conversions.

 - Subtract the cost of those conversions (clicks).

 - And divide that by the impressions.